 If the sensational smell doesn’t have your mouth watering, the first bite of this low-calorie stew certainly will.
 The Guinness flavors the beef perfectly, and it makes for an outstanding dish that is not only satisfying and delicious but very Weight Watchers friendly at just 6 Points per serving.

 So, if you are tired of eating corned beef every St. Patrick’s Day, try this Guinness Beef Stew as a delightful alternative.
 Enjoy!

 - 1 ½ lbs lean beef - cut into chunks

 - 4 celery medium stalks - trimmed and diced

 - 18 oz Guinness beer - 1 bottle

 - 1 cup fat free beef broth

 - 1 bay leaf

 - Salt and pepper to taste

 - Spray a Dutch oven, or large cooking pot lightly with an olive oil mister and set over medium high heat.
-Season beef chunks with salt and pepper, place them in pot and brown on both sides, about 5-6 minutes on each side.
+Season beef chunks with salt and pepper, place them in a pot, and brown on both sides, about 5-6 minutes on each side.
 Remove from pan and set aside.

-- Place onion, garlic, carrots and celery into pan, and sauté for about 5 minutes, or until the vegetables become slightly tender.
+- Place onion, garlic, carrots, and celery into the pan, and sauté for about 5 minutes, or until the vegetables become slightly tender.

 - Turn heat down to medium, and then simmer gently for about 2 hours until the meat is tender, stirring occasionally to make sure it doesn’t stick.
 Serve immediately.